nicholflowers/2nd-Price-Auction/README.md

 ## 🏆 Results

-In a competition against every other submission, the agent placed among the top algorithms, earning the full bonus reserved for the highest scorers.
+The agent outperformed most competing algorithms in the competition, earning the full performance bonus reserved for the strongest strategies.

 ## 🧠 Skills Demonstrated